yifan-grace-tang/bigscape-installation/README.md

 conda 24.5.0
 ```

-4) Start by copying and pasting the below command - this requires __Brew Installation__:
+4) Start by copying and pasting the below command - this requires __Brew Installation__ (ignore this step if you are using a Windows machine):

 ```bash
 brew install wget